-The label is black - just like most of the clothes in the closets of rockers everywhere in the world.
-The metal crown cap - which does not require the elaborate ritual of removing the shellac and uncorking the bottle and is the most common way of sealing beer bottles in the world - immediately signals that Rock’n’Roll speaks a different language than its Baladin sisters.
+The label is black, like most of the clothing in the closets of rockers around the world.
+The metal crown cap - which does not require the elaborate ceremonial of wax removal and cork extraction and is the most common way of closing beer bottles worldwide – immediately shows, even before opening the bottle, that Rock and Roll speaks a different language from other Baladin beers.

 In a beer explicitly inspired by music, the sense of hearing also plays a role: the opening of Rock'n'Roll generates a characteristic whiff that reveals its distinctive strong fizz, for Baladin’s standards.

 Poured into an American pint - the glass that has accompanied North American-style hopped beers since their appearance at the dawn of the overseas craft movement - it has a deep golden color with orange hues and a natural opalescence, as it is not filtered.
 The generous head is white, thick, fine and long lasting: the essential oils contained in hops help create a nice, vigorous foam.

 When you first smell it, its aromas take you to an orange grove: sweet orange peel is the first scent to hit the nostrils.
 After a few seconds, they are tickled by an unexpected and unmistakable peppery touch.

 After taking a few sips, the scents shift towards more defined and sinuous sensations, with a clear presence of candied orange peel and pungent, spicy notes that remind us of black pepper and Sichuan pepper.

 When sipped, the expected lively carbonation and a marked savory, almost saline note support the taste resulting from the interplay of malts and hops, reminiscent of orange marmalade spread on a slice of homemade bread.